 The capstone (formerly "Major Project") in psychology (as a registered course) is designed to be the culmination of the experience of your work in the psychology major.

 Through your capstone course, you will:

 - Synthesize the knowledge you have gained about the discipline over your time as a psychology major

 - Network with psychology alumni for advice and professional connections and hear them speak about their varied professional career paths

 - Write a 15–20 page APA-style paper on a psychology topic

 To learn more about the course expectations, please review the Capstone Syllabus.

 Psychology Advising manages an internal waitlist for students who are unable to secure a seat in the course, or who cannot secure a seat in their preferred section.
 Email email@example.com immediately to be placed on a waitlist.

-- Read about the three capstone options (below).
+- Read about the three capstone options, listed lower on this page.
 You must choose from these when you register for the capstone project (PSY 3901W, 3902W, or 3903W).